 Breaking down silos, adopting new technology, and keeping up with the latest regulations is an ongoing journey, but the benefits are proven.
 Cloud solutions are a valuable resource; they’re used by every brand at the multi-moment stage and 62% of brands at the connected level.
 We have also found brands that used their first-party data in four specific cases — lifecycle marketing, personalization engine, cross-channel lead management, and audience identification — achieved higher impact than those that don’t.

 To be exact, brands that deployed at least one of these four use cases in their first-party data strategy achieved 1.5X higher revenue lift than brands that didn’t deploy any of them, and brands that deployed all four saw 2.9X higher revenue lift compared to brands that didn’t deploy any.

 Six steps to succeed with first-party data

 Our 2018 digital maturity research with BCG mapped out a plan to help brands progress on their journey to digital marketing maturity.
 This year, given the rising importance of first-party data and privacy-focused measures, BCG identified six additional factors, both organizational and technical, that brands should consider to better serve their consumers in a responsible way.

 Explore each step using the dropdown menu below, and keep in mind that at any given point, each company will be more focused on different enablers, depending on their current level of maturity.

 Paving a data-driven, privacy-safe path forward

-While the role first-party data plays might differ across businesses, there is no time like the present for companies to rethink and be more explicit about what data they collect and why.
+While the role first-party data plays might differ across businesses, there is no time like the present for companies to rethink and be more explicit about data protection and privacy.
 Being intentional and transparent on the data they gather from their consumers helps build trust and reinforces the message that collecting and using data is a value exchange.
 Once the above is established, brands will be able to build marketing campaigns that deliver value to their customers and their businesses.